Skip to main content

 "urn:li:dataset:(urn:li:dataPlatform:hive,datahub.growth.users,PROD)",last_name,[urn:li:glossaryTerm:LastName],,,,"last_name description",

 Note that the first row does not have a subresource populated.
-That means any glossary terms, tags, and owners will be applied at the entity field.
+That means any glossary terms, tags, owners, domains, descriptions, and structured properties will be applied at the entity level.
 If a subresource is populated (as it is for the second and third rows), glossary terms and tags will be applied on the column.
 Every row MUST have a resource.
-Also note that owners can only be applied at the resource level.
+Also note that owners and structured properties can only be applied at the resource level.

 If ownership_type_urn is set then ownership_type must be set to CUSTOM.